cloudflare/cloudflare-docs/content/bots/concepts/cloudflare-bot-tags.md

 ---
-order: 2
 type: overview
 pcx-content-type: reference
+title: Bot Tags
+weight: 3
+layout: list
 ---

 # Bot Tags

-Bot Tags provide more detail about *why* Cloudflare assigned a [bot score](/concepts/bot-score) to a request.
+Bot Tags provide more detail about *why* Cloudflare assigned a [bot score](/bots/concepts/bot-score/) to a request.

 Use these tags to learn more about your bot traffic and better inform security settings.